TechsCode-Team/UltraScoreboardsWiki/installation/proxy.md

 Ultra Scoreboards works on every proxy based of **[BungeeCord](https://ci.md-5.net/job/BungeeCord)**.
 If you use a proxy like **[Waterfall](https://papermc.io/downloads#Waterfall)** or technically every proxy that is forked (based) of either BungeeCord or Waterfall.
 The plugin should work just fine.
 Nevertheless, we do recommend using a proxy such as Waterfall, which is more performant and secure than BungeeCord.
 <br>

 For a proxy installation, you need to repeat the plugin installation process for every Spigot server that you have.
-Once you have finished installing the plugin on all the back-end (Spigot) servers, you need to install it on the proxy.
+Once you have finished installing the plugin on all the back-end (Spigot/Paper) servers, you need to install it on the proxy.
 <br>

 The process is similar as the Spigot installation: